 Our goal is to make the Madison Jazz Jam a safe environment to explore jazz improvisation and spontaneous creativity while giving our audience the highest quality listening experience we are capable of.
 To make this happen Madison Jazz Jam leaders will provide leadership and structure, and jammers are asked to follow a set of guidelines founded on respect for the music, the audience, and each other.
-Except for the educational portion of the first set, our jam session is run like a typical jam session anywhere.
-After attending our jam session you will understand what is expected at just about any jazz jam session.
+Our jam session is run like a typical jam session anywhere.
+After attending MJJ you will understand what is expected at just about any jazz jam session.

 Leadership and Structure